 Interactive Dichotomous Key

-PRESS START TO BEGIN INTERPRETATION PROCESS *If you are having trouble scrolling, click the rainbow and toggle between HOME and KEY
+If you are having trouble scrolling, click the rainbow and toggle between HOME and KEY

-The step-by-step nature of dichotomous keys helps in managing cognitive load by breaking complex classification tasks into smaller, more manageable parts.
+The step-by-step nature of dichotomous keys helps in managing cognitive load by breaking down complex classification tasks into smaller, more manageable parts.
 Each step requires the user to retrieve and apply previously learned information, reinforcing neural connections and promoting a deeper and more organized understanding of colorant response.

 Any information included that has been cited from other sources is not following the standardized vocabularies or value references as described in the INFO section.